 - Robert Morgan Educational Center - If you live in Miami itself, this school may be right for you because it's located right in the city.
-Its Patient Care Technician program is the best option for local residents who want to pursue careers as CNAs.
-You must be at least 16 years old to enroll in this program, which consists of 600 hours of training.
-Like most CNA programs, training includes classroom instruction, lab work, and clinical training at local healthcare facilities.
+Its Patient Care Technician program is a great option for local residents who want to pursue careers as CNAs.
+You must be at least 16 years old to enroll in this program, which consists of 600 hours of learning.
+Like most CNA programs, it includes classroom instruction, lab work, and clinical practice at local healthcare facilities.
 Once you've passed the program, you'll be eligible to sit for the state exam for certification.

 - Sheridan Technical Center - Situated in Hollywood, FL, which is about 25 miles from downtown Miami, Sheridan Technical Center offers a very popular Patient Care Technician program that prepares you for obtaining your CNA license.
 This is accomplished by taking and passing the Florida State Nursing Assistant Certification Exam, or CNA exam.
 The program that's offered by this school includes a total of 600 hours of learning, which is split up into labs, classroom work and lectures, and clinical, hands-on practice at local extended care and skilled nursing facilities.
 By the time you graduate, you'll be ready for the exam and will also have the skills that you need to get going in your career as a CNA.

 There's no way to easily find great CNA jobs in Miami without obtaining your CNA license first.
 The preceding programs are the first step in the process.
 Don't rush into choosing a program.
 Do plenty of research and call or visit local schools before enrolling.
 Keep in mind that program lengths and tuition costs vary, so it pays to shop around a little before choosing one.